What's next? Here are the 2017 breakout stars for each NFL team

 At this point last year, it would have been hard to call Dallas Cowboys quarterback Dak Prescott a star.
-By now, he’s one of the biggest superstars in the entire NFL.
+But now, he’s one of the biggest superstars in the entire NFL.

 These star-turns out of practically nowhere happen every season.
 By the end of the year, plenty of players who could walk through downtown of their NFL cities unbothered now will soon have some of the most popular-selling jerseys in the league.
 Three of our Shutdown Corner writers, Shalise Manza Young, Jordan Schultz and Frank Schwab, try to figure out which player on each team will emerge as a star by the end of the season: